yozorajs/yozora/README.md

 The name ***yozora*** is the Roman sound of Japanese 「よぞら」, taken from the lyrics in 『*花鳥風月*』 by the band *世界の終わり*.

-This project is a is a monorepo that aims to implement a highly extensible, pluggable Markdown parser.
+This project is a monorepo that aims to implement a highly extensible, pluggable Markdown parser.
 Based on the idea of middleware, the core algorithm [@yozora/core-parser][] will schedule tokenizers (such as [@yozora/tokenizer-autolink][]) to complete the parsing tasks.
 More specifically, its job is convert Markdown and its extended syntax contents into an abstract syntax tree (AST).